-This policy establishes the purchasing priority and preference required in RCW 70.95M.060 for agencies purchasing products that may contain mercury.
+This policy establishes the purchasing priority and preference required in RCW 70.95M.060 for competitive purchases of products that may contain mercury.
 This statutory requirement was adopted to eliminate or reduce threats to human heal and the environment from release of mercury.
-See https://www.doh.wa.gov/CommunityandEnvironment/Contaminants/Mercury.
+Refer to Department of Health’s Mercury webapge.

 Policy

 1. Priority and preference must be given to the purchase of products that contain no mercury.